usnistgov/cdf-test-method/README.md

 - Baseline semantic rulesets (Schematron) may be incomplete
 - TM does not support external Schematron rulesets
-- JSON Schema Validation of Voter Records Interchange (VRI) is not supported

 > NB: Voter Records Interchange does not have any interoperability requirements in VVSG 2.0